erikvanmechelen/wind/manuscript/nogamelike.md

 (If someone answers your simple question of ‘Shall we bounce in the Black?’ with as wishy-washy an answer as the preceding paragraph, beware!)

-Even half a decade after Sharp wrote those words, dishonorable-behaving men (and women) remain among us—in fact our hearts may be split!
+Even half a century after Sharp wrote those words, dishonorable-behaving men (and women) remain among us—in fact our hearts may be split!

 Thankfully, too, the great hobby of Diplomacy persists and is healthy as ever, from vibrant online play to club leagues to increasingly competitive tournament play.